Into the Woods, 8: Wild Sanctuary

 "I have come to believe," Midori continues, "that robust narratives such as the Armless Maiden speak to women not only when they are young and setting out on that first rite of passage, but throughout their lives.
 In Women Who Run With the Wolves, psychologist Clarissa Pinkola Estés presents a fascinating analysis of this tale, demonstrating the guiding role the armless maiden plays in a woman's psychic life:

-"To follow the example of the armless maiden is an invitation to sever old identities and crippling habits by journeying again and again into the forest.
+"To follow the example of the armless maiden," Midori concludes, "is an invitation to sever old identities and crippling habits by journeying again and again into the forest.
 There we may once more encounter emergent selves waiting for us.
 In the narrative, the Armless Maiden sits on the bank of a rejuvenating lake and learns to caress and care for her child, the physical manifestation of her creative power.
 Each time we follow the Armless Maiden she brings us face to face with our own creative selves."

-British poet Vicki Feaver has also reflected on the story in relationship to creativity.
-In an interview in Poetry Magazine, Feaver discusses her poem "The Handless Maiden," inspired by the fairy tale :
+Poet Vicki Feaver has also reflected on the story in relationship to creativity.
+In an interview in Poetry Magazine, Feaver discussed her poem "The Handless Maiden," inspired by the fairy tale :

 "The story is that the girl’s hands are cut off by her father and she is given silver hands by the king who falls in love with her.
 Eventually, she goes off into the forest with her child and her own hands grow back.
 In the Grimms' version it is because she’s good for seven years.
 But there’s a Russian version which I like better where she drops her child into a spring as she bends down to drink.
 She plunges her handless arms into the water to save the child and it’s at that moment that her hands grow.
 I read a psychoanalytic interpretation by Marie Louise von France in her book, The Feminine in Fairytales in which she argues that the story reflects the way women cut off their own hands to live through powerful and creative men.
 They need to go into the forest, into nature, to live by themselves, as a way of regaining their own power.
 The child in the story represents the woman’s creativity that only the woman herself can save.
 This was such a powerful idea that I had to write about it.
 It took me three years to find a way of doing it.
 In the end I chose the voice of the Handless Maiden herself -- as if I was writing the poem with the hands that grew at the moment that she rescued her work, her child.